-As of March 31, 2011, long term debt consisted of one equipment promissory note payable.
+As of June 30, 2011, long-term debt consisted of one equipment promissory note payable.
 Future minimum principal payments due under this long-term debt arrangement consist of the following (in thousands):

-Mar rch 31,

-2 011
+June 30, 2011

-2011 (remaining nine months) \$ 96
+2011 (remaining six months) \$ 64

 2012 85

-\$ 181
+\$ 149

-Effective February 2009, we entered into a loan and security agreement with a financial institution.
-This agreement was amended in May 2010 which increased the total available credit line from \$15.0 million to \$16.0 million.
-Under the amended agreement, we are allowed to draw advances up to \$10.0 million on a revolving line of credit or utilize up to \$15.9 million as collateral for irrevocable standby letters of credit, provided that the aggregate of the advances and the collateral do not exceed the total available credit line of \$16.0 million.
+We are party to a line of credit agreement with a financial institution.
+Under this credit agreement, we are allowed to draw advances up to \$10.0 million on a revolving line of credit or utilize up to \$15.9 million as collateral for irrevocable standby letters of credit, provided that the aggregate of the outstanding advances and collateral do not exceed the total available credit line of \$16.0 million.
 Advances under the revolving line of credit incur interest based on either a prime rate index or LIBOR plus 1.375%.
-As of March 31, 2011, there were no advances drawn on this line of credit.
-The amended agreement expires in May 2012 and is collateralized by substantially all of our assets.